 Based on the disclosure requirements of ASC 606, we are presenting revenues disaggregated based on the type of good or service in order to more fully depict the nature of our revenues.
-See Note 11 for the revenue disaggregation information included in the segment information table for thethree months ended March 31, 2018.
+See Note 13 for the revenue disaggregation information included in the segment information table for thethree months ended March 31, 2018.
 As we adopted ASC 606 using the modified retrospective method, only the consolidated statement of operations and revenue disaggregation information for the three months ended March 31, 2018 are presented to conform to ASC 606 accounting and disclosure requirements.
 Prior periods presented in the consolidated financial statements and accompanying notes were not restated in accordance with ASC 606.

-(c) Accounting Standards to be Adopted in Future Periods
+(c) Accounting Standards to be Adopted in Future

+Periods

 In February 2016, the FASB issued ASU 2016-02, Leases (Topic 842)-Amendments to the FASB Accounting Standards Codification ("ASU 2016-02"), which establishes ASC Topic 842, Leases ("ASC 842").
 Under ASC 842, lessees will need to recognize virtually all of their leases on the balance sheet by recording a right-of-use asset and lease liability.
 Lessor accounting is similar to the current model, but updated to align with certain changes to the lessee model and the new revenue recognition standard.
 Existing sale-leaseback guidance is replaced with a new model applicable to both lessees and lessors.
 Additional revisions have been made to embedded leases, reassessment requirements, and lease term assessments including variable lease payment, discount rate, and lease incentives.
 ASC 842 is effective for annual reporting periods beginning after December 15, 2018, including interim periods within those annual periods.
 Early adoption is permitted.
 Entities are required to adopt ASC 842 using a modified retrospective transition.
 We are currently assessing the impact of adopting ASC 842.
-This assessment includes the evaluation of our current lease contracts and the analysis of contracts that may contain lease components.
-While we cannot currently estimate the quantitative effect that ASC 842 will have on our consolidated financial statements, the adoption of ASC 842 will increase our asset and liability balances on the consolidated balance sheets due to the required recognition of right-of-use assets and corresponding lease liabilities for all lease obligations that are currently classified as operating leases.
+This assessment includes the evaluation of our current lease contracts and the analysis of contracts that may contain lease our asset and liability balances on the consolidated balance sheets due to the required recognition of right-of-use assets and corresponding lease liabilities for all lease obligations that are currently classified as operating leases.
 In addition, there are industry-specific concerns with the implementation of ASC 842 that will require further evaluation before we are able to fully assess the impact of ASC 842 on our consolidated financial statements.